-Implementation Program Summary Evaluation Fair Employment and Housing or the County received 0 discrimination complaints.
+2024 Impleme Implementation Program Summary Evaluation opportunity objectives and will request that the task discrete timing to contact Stanislaus County staff during force include City representation. the 6 th Cycle Planning Period.
+8.2 Discrimination Complaints Ongoing The City continues to direct residents with The City of Waterford will direct residents with discrimination complaints to the appropriate State discrimination complaints to the State Department of agency.
+During the 2014-2023 Planning Period, the City Fair Employment and Housing or the County received 0 discrimination complaints.
 Department of Weights, Measures, and Consumer Protection Affairs.
-Information to direct residents to State and County resources shall be made available on the City's website, posted at City Hall and the Waterford Library.
+Information to direct residents to Status: Continue State and County resources shall be made available on the City's website, posted at City Hall and the Waterford Library.